 the dry kashmiri red chillies added here, give a nice red color to the gravy accompanied with the tomatoes. kashmiri chilies have less heat as compared to other varieties of red chilies. if you don’t have kashmiri chilies, then use any indian dry red chillies. just reduce the quantity depending on the heat and pungency of the chilies.

-since this kadai paneer is a gravy recipe, it goes well with the usual rotis, parathas or naan and also equally well with plain steamed rice or jeera rice or saffron rice or garam masala rice. the kadai paneer is again adapted from jigg kalra’s recipe.
+since this kadai paneer is a gravy recipe, it goes well with the usual rotis, parathas or rumali roti or naan and also equally well with plain steamed rice or jeera rice. the kadai paneer is again adapted from jigg kalra’s recipe.

 kadai paneer gravy recipe below:

 nutrition info is per serving

 - 250 to 300 grams paneer (cottage cheese)

 - 1 small to medium capsicum (green bell pepper), julienned

 - 1.5 inch ginger + 7 to 8 medium sized garlic, crushed in a mortar-pestle to a fine paste